ragtag/panel-by-panel/README.md

 * menuDelay - how long to keep the top menu on the screen, after the page initally loads in milliseconds
 * pbpMaxWidth/Height - Switch to panel by panel mode by default when on a dislpay less than this width or height
 * htacess - see below

+Controlling what meta data to show in the about comic dialog should be relatviely straight forward if you're familiar with HTML, by simply editing the pbp.php.

 Note that the panel by panel reader is designed to be full screen, so currently doesn't support adding headers, footers, sidebars etc. Adding these to the thumbnails page would be pretty straight forward, but adding it to the reader itself would be a bit more involved.